 Doctor's Orders Not Followed, Man Loses Leg

-Milwaukee, WI Attorney Jeffrey Pitman, of Pitman, Kalkhoff, Sicula & Dentice, S.C., filed a lawsuit on behalf of a Milwaukee man who had to have his leg amputated after nurses failed to treat him at a local nursing home.
+Jeffrey Pitman - a Milwaukee injury lawyer and partner at the law office of Pitman, Kalkhoff, Sicula & Dentice, S.C., filed a lawsuit on behalf of a Milwaukee man who had to have his leg amputated after nurses failed to treat him at a local nursing home.

 The resident, a 74-year-old male, was admitted to Marian Franciscan Center with moderate risk for pressure sore development and that he would be slow to heal if a pressure sore should develop.
 The residents care required that he be repositioned every two hours while lift suspension boots were to be used to avoid applying pressure on affected areas of his heels.